Exabyte-io/documentation/docs/trash/generate-ssh-keys.md

 #### Step Two - back up old keys

 If you have existing SSH keys, but you don't want to use them when connecting to exabyte.io, you should back them up.
-In a command prompt on your local computer, run:
+In a command prompt on your local computer, run.

 ```
 mkdir key_backup